hernanmorales-navarrete/EPIC_5/Dorothy_Coding_Challenge/Stage_2/README.md

 ## Submission deadline: Sunday 6th July 2025

-## Prizes:
+## EPIC 5 Scholarships:

 - The members of the 10 qualified teams will receive scholarships to attend EPIC 5 in the UIDE campus in Quito.
-Food and accommodation will be provided to all finalists during the EPIC School week (4 - 8 August 2025).
+Food and accommodation will be provided to all finalists during the EPIC V School week (4 - 8 August 2025).

 ## Stage 2 notification date: